CesarBianchi/SophiaBCrypt/README.md

 SophiaBCrypt is a simple and free tool made for Windows, Mac and Linux users across the globe to encrypt any kind of files, using a personal key.
 Perfect for enjoy your favourite cloud provider for storage personal data with security and privacy.

 ## Getting Started (for developers)
-All code about SophiaBCrypt are available in /src directory and all library dependecy are available in /LIBS directory.
+All code about SophiaBCrypt are available in **/src** directory and all library dependecy are available in **/LIBS** directory.
-You can found a main class to run this program in /src/sophiabcrypt/SophiaBCrypt.java
+You can found a main class to run this program in **/src/sophiabcrypt/SophiaBCrypt.java**

 ## Getting Started (for end-users)
-The binary file (exectuable) are avaiable in /Runnable directory
+The binary file (executable file) about SophiaBCrypt are avaiable in **/Runnable** directory

 ## Prerequisites
  - To use/compile this project, you will need a Eclispe IDE (or another Java IDE application of your preference) installed in your desktop.